nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Appendix: Editing the data file

 The default data file contains the sample data from TeachMeSenpai.
-To edit the data, simply follow the format for each field you'd like to edit.
+To edit the data, simply follow the format for each parameter you'd like to edit.

 The code below is a direct quote from the default data file.